codsen/codsen/packages/json-variables/README.md

 }
 ```

 Notice `%%-first_name-%%` above.
-The non-wrapping heads and tails instruct the postprocessor to **skip wrapping, no matter what**.
+The non-wrapping heads and tails instruct the program to **skip wrapping, no matter what**.

 **[⬆ &nbsp;back to top](#)**